LostByteSoft/Bash-Sha-256-Verification/readme.md

 -create_sha512.sh

 	Ask for one file to hash and create *.sha256 or *.sha512 file.
 With correct name and formatting.
+Only for one file

 -testfile.txt